Employee benefits – they’re great for morale, and they’re crucial if you want to attract and retain the talent your business needs to succeed.

 Company’s like to brag about these fun things, as they can be great for recruitment.
 But while all of this fun stuff might make your business a more attractive place to work, they do not necessarily make your business a more enjoyable and rewarding place to work.

-But the main issue with these sort of employee benefits is that they’re superficial.
+But the main issue with this sort of employee benefits is that they’re superficial.
 A PlayStation in the breakroom isn’t going to make anyone feel more engaged and fulfilled in their role.
-And if any employee identifies the office pool table as their favourite part of their job, it’s a sign that something’s not quite right.
+And if any employee identifies the office pool table as their favorite part of their job, it’s a sign that something’s not quite right.

 Employees should feel valued in their role, and they should be able to take genuine pride in their work.
 Unless you take a holistic and strategic approach to wellbeing and engagement, all this fun and games will just act as a great big distraction.

 The best benefits are those that promote a good work/life balance while enabling employees to feel valued and fulfilled in the workplace.